yakuter/gossl/README.md

 - Generate x509 RSA Root CA
 - Generate x509 RSA Certificate
 - Verify a Certificate with a Root CA
+- Verify a URL with a Root CA
 - Generate SSH key pair
 - Copy SSH public key to remote SSH server